Weyrd/GPTDiff/README.md

 # GPTDiff

-Just put token in main.json (Authorization Bearer...)
+Just put token in main.json (Authorization Bearer... line 9) You can find it on your openai account